Wallabies video analysis: perception versus reality

 168 Have your say

-The All Blacks win a line out.
+The All Blacks - head and shoulders above the rest.
 Photo: Paul Barkley/LookPro

 The All Blacks were clearly the better team against the Wallabies on Saturday night.
 With 30 minutes left the Wallabies were still in the match but then the All Blacks went up another gear.

 I’ve seen lots of different opinions in articles and in comments online over the last couple of days as to what went wrong for the Wallabies, what has to change and which players deserve credit or should be dropped.

 In this article and video I’ll discuss some of those topics to examine some of the perceptions and the realities.

 There are many reasons why our perception can be different from reality.

 Sometimes we’re looking at one thing on the field whilst something happens elsewhere.
 Sometimes the angles we see on the television or our position in the stands obscures our view of what really happened and sometimes we haven’t looked closely enough at an issue.